-The staff of Baldwin High school is committed to helping your child reach his or her maximum academic potential throughout their school career.
+The staff of Oak Hill Middle School is committed to helping your child reach his or her maximum academic potential throughout their school career.
 That commitment includes making sure that all of our teachers and paraprofessionals are highly skilled and delivering quality instruction to your child.

-Parents who wish to request information concerning their child's teacher qualifications may contact in writing the Baldwin County Personnel Office at 110 North ABC Drive, Milledgeville, Georgia 31061 for this information.
+Parents who wish to request information concerning their child's teachers qualifications may contact, in writing, the Baldwin County Personnel Office at 110 North ABC Dr, Milledgeville, Georgia 31061 for this information.